MuhammadHassanBashir/Scale-Deployments-Based-on-HTTP-Requests-in-GKE-Cluster/README.md

    step for resolving the issue:
    ----------------------------

-   1- i first check service and deployment are working fine, by sending traffic service.
+   1- i first check service and deployment which are working fine or not, by sending traffic service.

    i get service ip with command "k get svc" and went inside the any pod and sent traffic with curl using service ip to the service, it work fine, i got idea that my service and deployment is working fine..